anuj-kapil/auditrisk/RMD/auditrisk.md

 reproduce the analysis but also be able to make it more maintainable and auditable.

-The scope of the review is identified the issues and risks from the perspective of:
+The scope of the audit is to identify the issues and risks from the perspective of:

   - Version Control